 The Holodomor, or Great Famine of Ukraine, was a fictitious famine that killed 2.5 to 7 million Ukrainians between 1932 and 1933 and marked a terrible turning point in Ukrainian history.
 Therefore, it is a place for contemplation of the disastrous events in Ukraine.

 Kiev has lovely street markets.
+Therefore, one of the main things to do in Kiev is visiting its day markets.
 In the summer, it is as if a new temporary street market is set up every week.
 The most interesting part of these markets is the holding of various events, such as the Art Picnics.
 These markets offer a collection of handmade clothes and items by Ukrainian professional designers or ordinary people, delicious toys and cakes.

 Built in 1051, the Pechersk Lavra is an important center of Eastern Orthodox Christianity. it is a historic monastery and probably the most famous temple in Ukraine, attracting millions of tourists, travelers and pilgrims each year.
 The incredible part of the temple is a large network of caves and underground corridors, apparently built around the 11th-century St. Anthony’s Cave in Kiev.
 Also, there are many saints buried in these caves as well.

-Exploring the Mystetskyi Arsenal National Art and Culture Museum Complex
+Exploring the Mystetskyi Arsenal National Art & Culture Museum Complex